 Set in a former 19th-century vicarage, OYO Tong Park Hotel offers a peaceful retreat in the historic village of Tong, surrounded by rolling West Yorkshire countryside.
 Just 8 km from both Leeds and Bradford city centres, and minutes from Junction 27 of the M62, the hotel blends rural charm with urban convenience.

 Guests can explore nearby green spaces like Oakwell Hall Country Park, Hainsworth Park, and Rodley Sports Ground, or enjoy local dining at Goodalls of Tong and Six Acres, both just a short drive away.
+For day trips, Kirkstall Abbey, the National Media Museum, and The Alhambra Theatre are all within easy reach.

 The hotel features 59 spacious en suite rooms, including family options and pet-friendly stays.
 Two on-site restaurants—Hide & Steak and the Tong Park Hotel Brasserie—serve a mix of British, Asian, and steakhouse favourites, with vegetarian, vegan, and halal options available.